objcio/articles/2015-01-09-natasha-murashev.md

 **Thanks for taking the time, Natasha!
 Could you tell us a little bit of what you currently do in your job and in the developer community?**

-By day I'm an iOS engineer at Capital One, and we’re working on a bunch of native apps.
-And usually I wake up early and do blogging or learning or building something: morning is my time to grow.
+By day I'm an iOS engineer at Capital One, and we’re working on a bunch of exciting native apps in the finance space.
+Outside of work, I usually wake up really early and do blogging or learning or building something: morning is my time to grow.

 **Why did you get into iOS development?**

-I always wanted to learn, or since I started developing, and at my last company, I was doing Ruby on Rails.
+I always wanted to learn, ever since I started developing.
+At my last company, I was doing Ruby on Rails.
 They had a hard time hiring iOS developers, so they asked if anybody wanted to learn iOS and switch.
-I started thinking about that and I applied to the Mobile Makers bootcamp.
+I started thinking about it, so I applied to the Mobile Makers bootcamp.
 After I got in, I went to my boss, and he let me go for a two-month sabbatical, during which I went to Chicago for an eight-week full-time course.
-I really liked this experience because you have instructors that are teaching you best practices, as opposed to just fiddling around for yourself.
+I really liked this experience because I had instructors teaching me best practices and I learned at a much more accelerated pace, as opposed to just fiddling around on my own.
 When I came back I joined the iOS team.

 **Could you tell us a bit more about the bootcamp — what did you learn there?**

 We learned a lot of Objective-C, which was the biggest challenge to me initially, as it seemed pretty intimidating.
-Every morning we learned new stuff and immediately applied it in the afternoon, when we were building stuff together with others.
+Every morning we learned new stuff and immediately applied it in the afternoon building small apps together with others.
 We built an app every week, and at the end of the bootcamp we had to release an app in the App Store.

 **How did you get into programming initially, and why?**

 It started when I came to visit San Francisco for a weekend.
 I absolutely fell in love with the tech scene.
 I went to a lot of meetups, and learned about startups, and, it was just a really positive and creative atmosphere.
-I moved here and within a year I was working on a startup with some friends.
-I wasn't able to code myself at the time, but since I’m a hands-on person, I don’t like having my hands tied.
-That was really frustrating and I just started to learn on my own that way.
+I moved here, and within a year I was working on a startup with some friends.
+I wasn't able to code at the time, but since I don’t like having my hands tied, I started learning soon after.

 **So you picked up enough Rails on your own to land a job as a Rails developer?**

 Yes.
-Initially I started with a Stanford course.
+Initially I started with a Stanford course in Java.
 I just did that online, and then I started learning Rails.
 I could hack things together and make it work, but I knew that's not how I wanted to program.
 Around that time, Dev Bootcamp just came out.
 I applied there and ended up in the second class.
 That was an an opportunity for me to learn smarter approaches to programming.

 **What did you study in college, by the way?**